Research & Policy

 Applicants must:

-• Include a personal statement (no longer than 500 words) describing their interest in orthopaedic research, career goals, and what they hope to gain from this experience
+• Upload a personal statement (no longer than 500 words) describing their interest in orthopaedic research, career goals, and what they hope to gain from this experience

-• Obtain a written recommendation from someone familiar with their research and role on the research team (e.g., research supervisor, department chair, senior colleague)
+• Obtain a written letter of recommendation from someone familiar with their research interests and role on the research team (e.g., research supervisor, department chair, senior colleague)

 Selection